Sathyabalan6/deeprl_signal_control/REFERENCE.md

 ## What This Project Does

 Multi-agent deep reinforcement learning for traffic signal control in SUMO-simulated road networks.
-RL agents learn to dynamically control signal phases at intersections to minimize congestion, waiting time, and emergency vehicle delays.
+RL agents learn to dynamically control signal phases at intersections to minimize congestion, waiting time, and emergency vehicle delays.further it can be implemented to real life but that requires a input layer as of now it just in stimulation which takes a input as a tag so to get the details form the real life it need a yolo or any other image recognition algo

 ---